 A new move of poetry, more specifically Christian poetry, will bring about a crossover of mainstream poetry and Christian poetry.
-There is a hunger for expression of who God is and people’s identity that the Lord is drawing together.
-Mainstream and Christian poetry will flow together; one will be asking the question, and the other one providing an answer.
+There is a hunger for expressing who God is and people’s identity that the Lord is drawing together.
+Mainstream and Christian poetry will flow together; one will ask the question, and the other will provide an answer.

 Propaganda vs truth

-Publishing has become a very slow media outlet, with mostly educational material being published.
+Publishing has become a very slow media outlet, with primarily educational material being published.
 A surge and release of indigenous Zulu and Xhosa stories written in English will appeal to the South African market.
-Outstanding authors and good quality publications and the material will be released.
+Outstanding authors and good quality publications, and the material will be released.

 A Wits professor is working with the media and art department on material that South Africans can relate to, and he is earnest about it.
-He has written many papers on it and talked to many people about it, but he gets blocked.
+He has written many papers and talked to many people, but he gets blocked.
 Every time he wants to release something, it is blocked.
 In 2020 he will have an open door to go ahead and do this.
-He is not alone but has a group of two or three people who have the same vision to release material that South African people can relate to (instead of foreign material that we enjoy but that does not tell our story).
+He is not alone but has two or three people who have the same vision to release material that South African people can relate to (instead of foreign material that we enjoy but that does not tell our story).

 The Lord is igniting a passion for writing family-based books to teach children different things from a very young age, with pictures and drawings and arty little things that draw their attention while giving them a life lesson or a God lesson in between.

-Many small books and short stories will be published; some will be in print, but many will be digital.
+Many small books and short stories will be published; some will print, but many will be digital.
 These stories will also be value-driven.

 Two icons in the music industry in South Africa will come together and create and develop a programme to foster unity across social divides.

-Despite the problems that the SABC is facing, the government has decided to retain it.
+Despite the problems that the SABC face, the government has decided to retain it.
 Great changes are coming for the institution.
 The current board has gone to great lengths to implement the Auditor-General’s report, and they are intentional in turning the institution around.
-The SABC will be intent on bringing a balanced view to its viewers on politics, social issues and finances; even in employing people, it will ensure that opposing views are catered for.
+The SABC will intend to bring a balanced view to its viewers on politics, social issues, and finances; even employing people will ensure that opposing views are catered for.

 The SABC will become the pinnacle of state-owned enterprises.
 It will be an inspiration for other state-owned enterprises.
 The SABC will be known as a responsible institution, and its coverage will also be responsible.
 They have a great impact and reach viewers that cannot afford more expensive options.